antonmry/jexler/side/guide/guide.md

       <param-value>true</param-value>
     </context-param>

-The first two control how long the jexler waits before returning to the client when starting / stopping a jexler or all jexlers.
+The first two parameters control how long the jexler waits before returning to the client when starting / stopping a jexler or all jexlers.
+(An issue is tracked if the timeout occurs.)

 The third parameter can be used to disallow editing of jexler scripts in the GUI as a security measure.